Find yoga programs near you

 Overnight camp offers immersion in nature, an ideal setting for yoga practice.

 "More than just a game: Yoga for school-age children."
 Marlynn Wei, MD, JD.
 January 29, 2016.

 How many Yoga programs are there?

-There are 5 programs specializing in Yoga.
-In addition, there are 3 programs offering yoga as an activity.
+There are 2 programs offering yoga as an activity.
 Use the filters to narrow by age and program type, then click on matched programs to see daily activities, dates, rates and registration information.

 What are the fees to attend Yoga programs ?

-Fees for Yoga programs range from $15 to $100 per program (program types and lengths vary).
+Fees for programs offering yoga as an activity range from $50 to $21,000 per program (program types and lengths vary).
 Use the filters here to narrow programs by age and type.